Margaret Bourke-White: Soviet Union

 Bourke-White was "the first Western professional photographer permitted into the Soviet Union".
 She travelled there in consecutive summers from 1930 to 1932 to document the first Five-Year Plan.
 While in the USSR, she photographed Joseph Stalin, as well as making portraits of Stalin's mother and great-aunt when visiting Georgia.
 She also took portraits of other famous people in the Soviet Union, such as Karl Radek, Sergei Eisenstein, and Hugh Cooper.
-She noted that the trips and work there required a lot of patience, and generally had mixed, yet positive impressions of the USSR.
+She noted that the trips and work there required a lot of patience, and she generally had mixed, yet positive impressions of the USSR.
 Her photographs were first published in Fortune magazine in 1931 under the title Eyes on Russia, and then as a book with the same name by Simon and Schuster.
 These photos additionally became "a six-part series in The New York Times (1932), a deluxe photo portfolio (1934), and a set of photomurals for the Soviet consulate in New York (1934).
 Still other photographs circulated in exhibitions, books, and periodicals around the globe, especially in Soviet magazines and postcards of the early 1930s."

 Bourke-White returned to the Soviet Union in 1941 during the Second World War.
 With five cameras, 22 lenses, four developing tanks and 3,000 flashbulbs, her luggage weighed in total 600 pounds.
 The resulting body of work was published in a book titled Shooting the Russian War in 1942.